PLAYER ROTATION, LINE-UP AND POSITIONING

 8. The pitcher must have one foot touching the “mound” during the pitch, but needs to be even with or behind the pitching machine.

 9. Failure to field 8 players 5 minutes after official start time (and at any time during the game) will result in forfeiture.
 When playing with 8 or 9 players, there is no penalty.
 The defensive team must field a catcher at all times.
 When playing with 8 or 9 players, the "open" positions can be determined by the defensive team (other than catcher), and can be changed between innings but not during an inning (no mid-inning switches).

-10. No player may switch defensive positions in the middle of an inning unless a player gets injured or the opposing team manager agrees with switch.
+10. No player may switch defensive positions in the middle of an inning unless a player gets injured or the opposing team manager agrees with the switch.

 HITTING AND BASERUNNING